 Eleanor uses her position to define Ximene’s destiny as recovering her family lands and rekindling the Cathar faith.
 However she fails to provide Ximene with support or guidance to enable her to fulfill that destiny.

-The freedom she initially wants is the freedom to decide if she should marry and if she does decide in favour of marriage, freedom to choose her own partner. and freedom to negotiate a marriage contract.
+The freedom she initially wants is the freedom to decide if she should marry and if she does decide in favour of marriage, freedom to choose her own partner. and negotiate a marriage contract.
 She seeks a partner who could share and support her destiny.